IBM/ibmi-oss-docs/.licensing/jackwoehr.md

 Creative Commons "No Rights Reserved" license (CC0).

-A portion of the commits made by the Github handle "jwoehr", with commit author "jwoehr", are copyright of Jack J. Woehr.
+A portion of the commits made by the Github handle "jwoehr", with commit author "Jack Woehr", are copyright of Jack Woehr.
 This document hereby grants IBM to relicense all past and present contributions of the author listed above.